-On the 17th the Forlorn Hope got to the top of Donner Pass and they camped just west building a log fire.
+On the 17th the Forlorn Hope got to the top of Donner Pass and they camped just west, building a log fire.
 The snow was twelve feet deep.
 Coffee and few strips of bacon were all they had after their exhausting day.

 They went only six miles the next day after traveling all day.
-They had gotten through Summit Valley along "Juba creek" William Eddy said in his journal.
+They had gotten through Summit Valley along "Juba creek," William Eddy said in his journal.
 That shows how hard travel in the snow can be.
 They were only able to go six miles despite their urgency.
 There were snow flurries and high winds but at least it wasn't snowing - yet.
 Still, the travel must have been miserable, with no hope of respite at the end of the day.

-About 11 on the night of the 19th it began snowing.
+About 11 P.M. on the night of the 19th it began snowing.
 The wind was blowing cold and furiously.
-Three days out from the lake the storm continued and "feet commenced freezing," said Wm.
-Eddy.
+Three days out from the lake the storm continued and "feet commenced freezing," said William Eddy.
 It snowed all day.
 The Forlorn Hope was without shelter except for blankets.
-Blankets must have become soaked as did clothing.
+Blankets must have become soaked as did clothing - wet on the inside from exertion, wet on the outside from snow.
 They made about five miles that day perhaps to about today's Kingvale.